btschwertfeger/python-cmethods/README.md

 Notes:

-- When using the `adjust_3d` method you have to specify the method by name.
 - For the multiplicative techniques a maximum scaling factor of 10 is defined.
-This can be changed by the attribute `max_scaling_factor`.
+  This can be changed by adjusting the the `CMethods.MAX_SCALING_FACTOR` attribute.
+- Except for detrended quantile mapping, all implemented technqieus can be applied to 1-and 3-dimensional data sets by executing the `CMethods.adjust` function.

 ## Examples (see repository on [GitHub](https://github.com/btschwertfeger/python-cmethods))